-Based on the plausibility check we have carried out for the extraction royalties during the period under review (2020), we are coming to the conclusion that, taking account of the low risk assessment that we consider to be acceptable, the results of the plausibility check provide an adequate basis for MSG to be able to close the required quality assurance with a positive result in accordance with Requirement 4.9 of the EITI standard.
+Based on the plausibility check we have carried out for the extraction royalties during the period under review (2021), we are coming to the conclusion that, taking account of the low risk assessment that we consider to be acceptable, the results of the plausibility check provide an adequate basis for the MSG to be able to close with a positive result the required quality assurance in accordance with Requirement 4.9 of the EITI standard.

-The same also applies to the reported income tax payments, even if the degree of reliability of the plausibility check for the actually reported payment flows does not reach the standard of the plausibility check for extraction royalties because of the methodological limitations described.
-In spite of this, taking account of the low risk assessment that we consider to be acceptable; we believe that this plausibility check is also suitable for the MSG to be able to close the required quality assurance with a positive result in accordance with Requirement 4.9 of the EITI standard.
+The same also applies to the reported income tax payments, even if the degree of reliability of plausibility check for the payment flows actually reported does not reach the standard of the plausibility check for extraction royalties because of the restrictions in the method described.
+In spite of this, we consider this plausibility check also to be suitable, taking account of the low risk assessment that we consider to be acceptable, for the MSG to be able to close with a positive result the required quality assurance in accordance with Requirement 4.9 of the EITI standard.